Pressure Washing in Livingston, TN

 How long does it take to dry after pressure washing?

 Concrete typically dries within a few hours in warm weather.
 In cooler weather or shaded areas it may take longer.
-We recommend not parking on a freshly washed driveway for at least a few hours if you can help it.
+I recommend not parking on a freshly washed driveway for at least a few hours if you can help it.

 Can you wash my pool deck?

 Yes.
 Pool decks are great candidates — especially textured concrete that collects algae and gets dangerously slippery when wet.
-We adjust technique and pressure to avoid blasting grout or tile and rinse everything toward the drain.
+I adjust technique and pressure to avoid blasting grout or tile and rinse everything toward the drain.

 Do you pressure wash brick?

 Yes, carefully.
-Brick is porous and softer than concrete, so we lower the PSI and use broader nozzle tips to clean without etching the surface or blasting out mortar.
+Brick is porous and softer than concrete, so I lower the PSI and use broader nozzle tips to clean without etching the surface or blasting out mortar.
 Old or deteriorating mortar joints get extra care.

 Spring and fall are most popular — spring after pollen season, fall before winter sets in.
 That said, pressure washing works any time temperatures are above freezing.
 If you plan to seal the concrete afterward, give the surface 24–48 hours to dry first.